This policy applies to: Regular full-time and part-time staff and and hourly paid Postdoctoral Associates.

 - Individuals represented by a collective bargaining unit should refer to their contract agreement.

 Table of Contents

-The University’s Benefits Program provides eight University paid holidays per year.
+The University’s Benefits Program provides nine University paid holidays per year.
 Each holiday equals one-fifth of the individual’s standard weekly work hours.

 A. University Holidays

 - University holidays: New Year’s Day, Martin Luther King Jr. Day, Memorial Day, Juneteenth, Independence Day, Labor Day, Thanksgiving Day and Friday after Thanksgiving, and Christmas Day.